derekjhanson/academic-kickstart/content/publication/metacomp_psychonomics.md

 +++

-title = "What cues do people think they use to make metacomprehension judgments?" date = 2019-09-10T00:00:00 draft = false
+title = "What Cues Do People Think They Use to Make Metacomprehension Judgments?" date = 2019-09-10T00:00:00 draft = false